Honda CB750 and CR750: 2023 CB750 Hornet

 In 2023, Honda Motor Europe Ltd revived the CB750 nameplate once more in the form of the CB750 Hornet.
-This new model, though sharing the same name, takes a major departure from the established layout that previous CB750s possessed, namely in regards to its engine configuration and fuel injection system.
-The frame and engine of the motorcycle is lifted directly from new XL750 Transalp; the new engine being a 755cc SOHC 8-valve liquid-cooled parallel twin with an output of 90.5 hp @ 9,500 rpm and 55.3 lb.-ft. @ 7,250 rpm.
-It is also the first CB750 to use Honda's PGM-FI fuel system.
-The CB750 Hornet is currently sold for European, Australia, India and Southeast Asian markets and has been slated for release in the United States for 2025 along with the CB1000 Hornet SP.
+This new model is not a successor to the CB750 motorcycles; it is instead part of the updated Hornet line of naked sportbikes.
+The frame and engine of the motorcycle is lifted directly from new XL750 Transalp; the new engine being a 755cc SOHC 8-valve liquid-cooled PGM-FI equipped parallel twin with an output of 90.5 hp @ 9,500 rpm and 55.3 lb.-ft. @ 7,250 rpm.
+The CB750 Hornet is sold in European, Australia, India, Japan and Southeast Asian markets.
+It replaces the CB650R in the United States and was launched along with the CB1000 Hornet SP.